Michael Folorunsho

-Career
+Club career

 Folorunsho spent his youth years with Lazio and played for their Under-19 squad.
 On 18 July 2017, he signed with Serie C club Virtus Francavilla.
 Folorunsho made his professional Serie C debut for Virtus Francavilla on 26 August 2017, in a game against Lecce.
 He played 60 Serie C games for Virtus Francavilla in the two seasons.

 On 13 July 2019, Folorunsho signed for Serie A club Napoli on a permanent deal.
-He was loaned out two days later to Serie C club Bari for two years.
+He was sent on loan two days later to Serie C club Bari for two years.
 Napoli sent Folorunsho on loan to several clubs in the Serie B: Reggina in 2020–21, Pordenone and Reggina in 2021–22, and Bari in 2022–23.

+On 16 August 2023, Folorunsho agreed to join Serie A club Hellas Verona on loan for the duration of the 2023–24 season.

+On 11 January 2025, Folorunsho signed for Fiorentina on loan with an option to make the deal permanent.

+On 24 July 2025, he was loaned out to Cagliari, with an option to buy.

+International career

+In March 2024, Folorunsho received his first call-up to play for Italian senior squad from head coach Luciano Spalletti.
+However, he remained on the bench during friendly games with Venezuela and Ecuador played in the United States.
+Later that year, on 6 June, Folorunsho was included in the Italian squad for the UEFA Euro 2024.
+On 9 June, he debuted in a friendly match against Bosnia and Herzegovina at Stadio Carlo Castellani, coming as a substitute to goalscorer Davide Frattesi in the 76th minute as Italy won 1–0.